 Beardtongue (Penstemon) Zones 5-9

 Penstemon is a native wildflower, available in many cultivars in red, blues and pinks.
-A tubular flower over semi evergreen foliage makes this a winner in the garden, and has won it’s share of coveted awards as well.
+A tubular flower over semi evergreen foliage makes this a winner in the drouth resistant garden, and has won its share of coveted awards as well.
 Full to part sun, it likes well drained soil, and blooms all summer long.
 18 inches to 2 1/2 feet high depending on variety, you will find hummingbirds can’t resist this beauty!
-Our favorite is “Red Rocks“.
+Our favorite is “Carillo Red“.
+We’re guessing you didn’t realize there were so many gorgeous perennials for low water landscaping, right?

 Stonecrop (Sedum) Zones 4-9